Stand-Up Forklift Training & Certification – Class II

 This is a common question, especially among laborers-for-hire who may sub out from job to job.
 Technically, it is your current employer who is responsible for saying whether or not you have been trained specifically for the type of forklift and job.
 If you bring a forklift certificate or wallet card to your new employer, they do not have to accept it.
 It is their right to require you to take their own stand-up forklift training class.
 This is because if there is an accident, they will likely be responsible and need to prove to OSHA that they trained you on forklift operations.

 This, above all, causes a lot of confusion.
-Bottom line, OSHA states that employers are responsible to train their employees.
+Bottom line, OSHA states that employers are responsible for training their employees.
 Generally speaking, there are three ways they can do this:

-In terms of using a 3rd party companies safety training materials (like our forklift training kits on CD or our forklift online training classes) OSHA does not recognize one company over another.
-They simply state that ‘training needs to occur’ and ‘here are the things a forklift operator should be trained on.’
+In terms of using a 3rd-party company's safety training materials (like our forklift training kits on CD or our forklift online training classes), OSHA does not recognize one company over another.
+They simply state that training needs to occur and outline the topics forklift operators should be trained on.

 The online forklift training class covers OSHA’s requirements for the classroom portion.
 Many employers prefer online training because they know exactly what forklift training the operator will receive.
 In live classes, the training sometimes varies.
 A written exam is included at the end of our online training courses.
 After the forklift class and exam are finished, you and your safety managers will have immediate access to a practical evaluation checklist.
 This can be printed off and used by your supervisor to help him or her evaluate you on the forklift.
 When done, they can sign it and file it with your exam.
 This will satisfy OSHA’s requirements for forklift certification.